gitter-badger/luda/site/html/_patterns/alert.md

 ---
 title: Alert
-description: Use alert to show state messages and combine toggle behaviour to control display.
+description: Use alert to show state messages and combine toggle behavior to control display.
 ---